-Our knowledgeable Pensacola spinal cord injury attorneys of Emmanuel Sheppard & Condon recognize this injury can cause a myriad of physical, psychological and financial damages.
+Our knowledgeable Pensacola spinal cord injury attorneys at Emmanuel Sheppard & Condon recognize this serious injury can cause a myriad of physical, psychological and financial damages.

-If you would like to learn more about spinal cord injury and find out when to contact a skilled Pensacola spinal cord injury lawyer, please peruse the paragraphs below.
+Read on to learn more about these injuries and when to contact a skilled Pensacola, Florida spinal cord injury lawyer.